invoice-x/invoice2data/README.md

 [![Circle CI](https://circleci.com/gh/m3nu/invoice2data.svg?style=svg)](https://circleci.com/gh/m3nu/invoice2data)

-A Python library to support your accounting process.
-Tested on Python 2.7, 3.4 and 3.5
+A modular Python library to support your accounting process.
+Tested on Python 2.7 and 3.4+.
+Main steps:

-- extracts text from PDF files
+1. extracts text from PDF files using different techniques, like `pdftotext`, `pdfminer` or `tesseract` OCR.
-- searches for regex in the result
+2. searches for regex in the result using a YAML-based template system
-- saves results as CSV
-- optionally renames PDF files to match the content
+3. saves results as CSV, JSON or XML or renames PDF files to match the content.

 With the flexible template system you can:

-- precisely match PDF files
+- precisely match content PDF files
 - define static fields that are the same for every invoice
+- define custom fields needed in your organisation or process
 - have multiple regex per field (if layout or wording changes)
 - define currency
+- extract invoice-items using the `lines`-plugin developed by [Holger Brunn](https://github.com/hbrunn)

 Go from PDF files to this: